-NLR Teen Court (NLRTC) was established in 2008 and is administered by Assistant City Attorney Paula Juels Jones.
+NLR Teen Court (NLRTC) was established in 2008 by Paula Jones and is administered by the NLR City Attorney’s Office and Judge Paula Jones.
 With the support of the NLR City Attorney’s Office, a successful partnership was established with NLR High School through which the program is run.
 Two NLRHS teachers sponsor the school-based program and serve as a point of contact between students and NLRTC.
 Case referrals come from Pulaski County Juvenile Court, NLRHS resource police officers, NLR traffic court and school administrators.

 The process begins when a juvenile offender is diverted from juvenile court to NLRTC.
 The offender is given a court date in which to appear.
 Each NLRTC offender is required to admit their guilt before the trial begins.
 Punishment is the only issue at NLRTC.
 Offenders are encouraged to bring any witness they wish to have testify on their behalf and are given time to prepare for their case with their student attorney.
 Offenders are tried by a jury of their peers and their sentence completion is monitored by the Community Service Coordinator.
 Each offender is required to serve at least one term as a juror to complete their sentence.

 All participants, besides offenders, are volunteers who are trained by the City Attorney’s office.
 These participants meet twice a month after school for training and cases.
 The students receive no school credit for their participation.
-NLR District Court Judge Randy Morley voluntarily serves as NLRTC judge.
+NLR District Court Judge Paula Jones voluntarily serves as NLRTC judge.

 Each school year brings new student attorneys.
 Attorneys are recruited through orientation, relevant classes, such as debate and criminal justice, and through advertising on the school TV channel.
 At the first meeting, participants are given a trial handbook to reference.
 All prospective student attorneys attend training sessions to learn trial skills.
 Once a student has attended training and participated in at least one session as a juror they are allowed to be a student attorney.
 All student attorneys are given the chance to be prosecutors and defense attorneys.